jasonmccreary/laravel-additions/README.md

 ## Requirements
-A Laravel application running Laravel 11 or higher. _Not running a stable version of Laravel?_ [Upgrade with Shift](https://laravelshift.com).
+A Laravel application running Laravel 12 or higher. _Not running a supported version of Laravel?_ [Upgrade with Shift](https://laravelshift.com).

 ## Installation